hschne/rails-mini-profiler/README.md

 | `webpacker_enabled` | `true`       | Use Webpacker if available?
 Disable to fall back to the asset pipeline.

-### Users
+### Authorization

 Profiling information is segregated by user ID.
 That means users cannot see each other's profiled requests.

-Per default, individual users are identified by their IP address.
+In non-production environments, individual users are identified by their IP address.
 You may change this by setting a custom user provider:

 ```ruby
 config.user_provider = proc { |env| Rack::Request.new(env).ip }
 ```

-You may also explicitly set the user from the application itself:
+You may also explicitly set the user by modifying your application controller:

 ```ruby
 class ApplicationController < ActionController::Base